babel/minify/README.md

 ### Usage

-You'll most likely want to use it only in the production environment.
+> note: minify is still in beta, so we don't recommend using it for production code but rather the production environment.

+When testing, it's recommended to run minifiers for production so less code is sent to end-users vs. in development where it can be an issue for readability when debugging.
 Check out the [env docs](http://babeljs.io/docs/usage/babelrc/#env-option) for more help.

 > Options specific to a certain environment are merged into and overwrite non-env specific options.